AviatrixSystems/Docs/HowTos/gateway.rst

 This is disabled by default.

 By enabling the client certificate sharing, all VPN users share one .ovpn file.
-You must have MFA (such as DUO + LDAP) configured to make VPN access secure.
+You must have MFA (such as SAML, DUO + LDAP) configured to make VPN access secure.

 Enable Duplicate Connections